koliseoapi/help/content/events/discounts.md

 ---
 title: "Discounts"
 date: 2018-01-14T17:47:34+01:00
-summary: "Create discount codes that can be applied during the ticket purchase process."
+summary: "Create discount codes that can be applied to ticket purchases."
 weight: 50
 menu:
   main:
     parent: events
 ---

-This page explains how to create and use discount codes that can be applied during the ticket purchase process.
+This page explains how to create and use discount codes that can be applied to ticket purchases.

 ## Creating discount codes